-How to set up a Still Life Station You are not logged in - Please Login or Register using the menu Watch a video on how to set up a still life station By Elizabeth Robbins|2020-09-07T09:20:33-06:00April 1st, 2020|Back to Basics, Elizabeth Robbins Videos, Materials List, Tips and Techniques|7 Comments Inspire a Friend to Paint!
+How to set up a Still Life Station You are not logged in - Please Login or Register using the menu Watch a video on how to set up a still life station By Elizabeth Robbins|2020-09-07T09:20:33-06:00April 1st, 2020|Back to Basics, Elizabeth Robbins Videos, Free Tutorials, Materials List, Tips and Techniques|7 Comments Inspire a Friend to Paint!
 Choose your Platform FacebookTwitterTumblrPinterestEmail About the Author: Elizabeth Robbins Painter of Pretty Pictures.
 Trying to help others be inspired to paint.
 Related Posts Monthly Challenge: Compositional Exercise Monthly Challenge: Compositional Exercise Time-lapse: Painting Pink Roses in Copper with Elizabeth Robbins Time-lapse: Painting Pink Roses in Copper with Elizabeth Robbins 7 Comments Lind Wooding April 5, 2020 at 2:12 pmLog in to Reply Great lesson!
 Do you stilll use the “Method” light?
 I like the idea of cool light but also like warm light too for other paintings.
 Elizabeth Robbins April 5, 2020 at 3:11 pmLog in to Reply I only use the method light if I want to change the temperature of my light source.
 I’ll do another lesson on that soon Josie James August 22, 2020 at 9:00 amLog in to Reply Very informative video!
 I like how you have two different sized shadow boxes.
 It would be great if you sold them.
 Elizabeth Robbins August 22, 2020 at 9:32 amLog in to Reply They are so easy to make that I never thought about selling them.
 Im glad you found the video helpful!
 Terri Melgar February 21, 2021 at 9:11 pmLog in to Reply I have a question about what more than toning the canvas or before toning the that I can do to reduce the absorbency of the canvas.
 Seems that overnight the paint has soaked I to the canvas.
 What would you suggest?
 Some of canvases are linen primed in acrylic….. they vary…… Thank you.
 Terri Elizabeth Robbins February 22, 2021 at 9:22 amLog in to Reply Acrylic is very absorbent.
 Toning the canvas with a color and Neo Megilp will reduce the absorbancy.
 You can also give it a coat of gamblin oil ground which I like to do. oil primed linen is much less absorbant.
-Leave A Comment Cancel replyYou must be logged in to post a comment.
+Christine Novak September 9, 2023 at 7:44 amLog in to Reply Hi Elizabeth, I’m trying to figure out what type of hinge to use.
+Don’t recognize the ones you used.
+If you have the time could you send send a description for them.
+Much appreciated!
+Christine Leave A Comment Cancel replyYou must be logged in to post a comment.